 While this was a time-consuming project, it also was extremely rewarding; once I had a system down for how I wanted to scan the photos, the actual task went pretty quickly.
 The snow stopped and eventually I had to get back to my real work, but in that short amount of time, I got my photos scanned.
 (Most of them, anyway!)

-Whatever your motivation or method for preserving your old photos in digital format, I can promise from personal experience that the end result will be worth the effort.
+Whatever your motivation (like downsizing) or method for preserving your old photos in digital format, I can promise from personal experience that the end result will be worth the effort.
 Not only will you be revisiting people, times, and places long forgotten, but you will also be preserving these for future generations to enjoy.